rsennrich/ParZu/README.md

 The files in `postprocessing/DepSVG` are from Kaarel Kaljurand's DepSVG library and are licensed under the LGPL (https://github.com/Kaljurand/DepSVG)

 `preprocessing/tokenizer.perl` and `preprocessing/nonbreaking_prefix.de` are from the Moses toolkit and licensed under the LGPL (http://www.statmt.org/moses/)

+`preprocessing/punkt_tokenizer.py` is from the NLTK and licensed under the Apache License 2.0 (https://github.com/nltk/nltk)

 PUBLICATIONS
 ------------